 Whatever you choose, make sure it’s designed to be pulled apart again when they’re done.
 Putting it together and keeping it that way isn’t half as much fun!

-Toys That Need Organizing
+3. Toys that Need Organizing

 STEM toys are a great choice if your toddler has a special interest in taking things apart.

 Engineering and constructing (and of course deconstructing!) are a focus areas in STEM education, so encourage your little one’s interest with some quality educational toys.